quarkusio/resteasy-reactive-testsuite/README.md

 ## Executing tests
 ### Running tests in CLI mode

-1. Set the `TS_HOME` environment variable to the directory in which Java EE 8 CTS was installed.
+1. Set the `TS_HOME` environment variable to the directory in which Jakarta EE 8 CTS was installed.

 2. Set the `JAVA_HOME` environment variable to the latest version of JDK 8